Eczema is a problem in which patches of skin turn over into inflamed, itchy, cracked, and rough. Some types can also cause blisters.

 The following atopic dermatitis symptoms are common in adults:

-Adults who experienced childhood atopic dermatitis but no longer do so may nevertheless have dry or easily irritated skin, hand eczema, and eyelid eczema.
+Adults who developed atopic dermatitis as children but no longer experienced the condition may last have dry or easily annoyed skin, hand eczema, and Eczema on the eyelids.

-2. We provide topical treatments for this condition depending on your specific requirements such as topical corticosteroids, topical calcineurin inhibitors.
+2. Depending on your specific requirements, we provide topical treatments for this condition, such as topical corticosteroids and calcineurin inhibitors.

 3. Oral Medications if need be